thirdworldists/thirdworldists.github.io/_posts/2016-04-09-clarifying-ogc-experiences.md

 More information on the OGC is available at: [www.revolutionaryaim.org/members/ogc/](http://www.revolutionaryaim.org/members/ogc/)

-And, as a result of our experiences here, the procedure we developed for disciplinary inquiries is available at: [www.revolutionaryaim.org/members/ogc-process/](http://www.revolutionaryaim.org/members/ogc-process/)
+And, as a result of our experiences here, the procedure we have developed for disciplinary inquiries and action is available at: [www.revolutionaryaim.org/members/disciplinary-process/](http://www.revolutionaryaim.org/members/disciplinary-process/)

 We hope that others may learn from this as we have, and not repeat our mistakes.